 Wyoming

-- Snow King: Closing on March 22nd, plus the annual snowmobile hill climb event has been cancelled.
+- Snow King: Closed on March 22nd.
+In addition, the annual snowmobile hill climb event has been cancelled.

 Image/Video Credits: Sierra-at-Tahoe, Willamette Pass Resort